The BodyFit Physical Therapy Difference

 |Cost/Investment||Initial Eval + 5 follow up visits = $1080||Initial Eval + 23 follow up visits @ $30/ea = $720|

 |Time/Resources Required||6 hours of PT with 2.6 hours of transit time||24 hours of PT + 8 hours of transit time|

 |Experience & Progress||1:1 with licenced PT; closed recovery care plan and pivoted to proactive injury prevention||15 min with a licensed PT per session - remaining time doing similar circuit of stationary bike and band stretches.|

-100% of the time 1 hour 1on1 with a doctor of physical therapy
+100% of the time clients spend 1 hour and are 1 on 1 with a doctor of physical therapy

 Patient spends most of the time on passive modalities (ice, heat, ultrasound, TENS), and weak exercise progression (therabands, bike, no gym equipment).
 Hoping for innovation?
 Nope.
 Because insurance companies do not reimburse for many therapy techniques and it takes 10+ years for a new medical procedure to be reimbursable by insurance, your PT’s hands are tied.
 Essentially, your care is decided by the insurance company- not your physical therapist.

 You pay upfront or at the end of each session.
 You know exactly what you are paying for and what that payment includes.
 Full transparency.

 You may pay a copay or you may have to meet your deductible.
 You may pay your copay but still get a big bill 3 months later.
 Surprise, surprise!

 Our cash-based model is often cheaper with higher deductible plans; especially when you factor in what insurance may or may not reimburse and when you look at the overall cost from longer plans of care.
 This doesn’t even begin to account for the value of preventative care – how much would you pay to avoid surgery, unnecessary MRIs, shots or pills?.